 Why it's a great idea:

+The composts can become assets for the local community and used in educational activities to promote the environmental benefits of composting.
 Composting is a great way to do your bit for the environment.
 Separating food waste from your general rubbish cuts down the amount that has to be transported for incineration.
 This, in turn, reduces transport and incineration emissions, and also reduces general waste management costs.
 Food waste really is not rubbish but a valuable product that breaks down into rich and nutritious compost that can be used to improve the soil in gardens and other green spaces.
 Communal composts are a good solution for people who live in flats, have limited outside space or don't feel confident to compost at home.
-When you take part in one of our communal composts, you will get a kitchen caddy with a lid and clear instructions on what to do.
-Compost Liverpool! is for everyone.
-Anyone can compost, it's not only fun but can give you an improved sense of connection to nature.
+If you live in the surrounding area of any of the four community composts, you can join to use it.
+You will get a kitchen caddy with a lid and clear instructions on what to do.

 Steps to get it done: